 Comfort Health is not only a Physiotherapy clinic.
 We have a fantastic team offering other complimentary therapies to work perfectly alongside your physio treatment.
-These include; Sports Therapy, Sports Massage, Deep tissue Massage, Dry needling, Pilates, Yoga and Hypnotherapy.
+These include: Sports Massage, Deep tissue Massage, Dry needling and Shockwave Therapy.
 Click on the link to see more of what we offer.

 Comfort Health is able to provide a fully holistic approach to treatment through a simple referral to any of the other professionals within our team.

 If we are unable to provide the answer we have good working relationships with some of Bristol’s leading Orthopaedic specialists to provide the surgical opinion if necessary.
 There are two main Private hospitals in Bristol that we can offer a quick referral to; The Spire, at the top of Whiteladies Road – Bristol and the Chesterfield Hospital – Nuffield Health in Clifton Village – Bristol.